aVadim483/ace-calculator/README.md

-# AceCalculator - flexible universal calculator
+# AceCalculator - flexible universal calculator in PHP

-Based on NeonXP/MathExecutor (https://github.com/NeonXP/MathExecutor)

 You can calculate classical mathematical expressions with variables, or you can specify your own calculation rules, operators or custom functions

+Based on NeonXP/MathExecutor (https://github.com/NeonXP/MathExecutor), but advanced and improved.

 ## Install via Composer